-- 36. Education in Gibraltar is free and compulsory for children between 4 and 15 years of age.
+37. Education in Gibraltar is free and compulsory for children between 4 and 15 years of age.
 The language of instruction is English.
 Public education comprises 11 primary and 2 secondary schools, in addition to the Gibraltar College of Further Education and the Vocational Training Centre, serving more than 5,000 students.
 The Territory's literacy rate is assumed to be nearly 100 per cent.
-The University of Gibraltar opened in September 2015. - 37.
-According to the administering Power, government expenditure on education during the fiscal year ending in March 2018 was £49.5 million, of which expenditure on improvements to school buildings accounted for £769,174.44.
-According to the administering Power, the Government of Gibraltar has prioritized the construction of seven new school buildings, and some of those projects are already under way.
+The University of Gibraltar opened in September 2015.

+38. According to the administering Power, government expenditure on education during the fiscal year ending 31 March 2019 was £50.2 million, of which expenditure on improvements to school buildings accounted for nearly £1.48 million.
+According to the administering Power, the Government of Gibraltar has prioritized the construction of seven new school buildings, and some of those projects are already under way or completed.
 The first of the new schools, for children between 4 and 8 years of age, opened in September 2018.
+The construction of two co-educational schools and another school for students from 6 to 10 years of age was completed in September 2019.
 Students who obtain a place at a university in the United Kingdom are entitled to scholarships from the Government of Gibraltar.
-In 2018, 922 students attended universities in the United Kingdom.
+In 2020, the number of students studying outside Gibraltar was 1,086.